mosaicml/composer/STYLE_GUIDE.md

     try:
         import monai
     except ImportError as e:
+        raise ImportError(textwrap.dedent("""\
-        raise ImportError("Composer was installed without unet support.
-To use unet with Composer, run: `pip install mosaicml[unet]`.") from e
+            Composer was installed without unet support.
+To use unet with Composer, run: `pip install mosaicml [unet]` if using pip or `conda install -c conda-forge monai` if using Anaconda""") from e
 ```

 This style allows users to install composer without the extra dependencies.
 Otherwise, if the import is global